govindgnair23/academic-kickstart/content/post/2021-12-24-how-not-to-be-unhappy.en.md

 From my experience, there is no simple answer to what makes one happy – it could be career, money, fame, family, adventure or something else entirely.
 Unhappiness on the other hand tends to stem from a few identifiable sources.

 This leads me to be believe that if we are able to identify these sources of unhappiness and remedy them, we have a great chance of being happy.
-Rather than chase unhappiness, resist the habits and impulses that make you unhappy.
+Rather than chase happiness, resist the habits and impulses that make you unhappy.

 As Charlie Munger says “Invert, always invert”.